 The motorised scooter has come a long way since it days of the Mod gang and general Quadrophenia inspired shenanigans.
-But its age is a lot older than that, in fact when it comes to the Vespas it was originally manufactured in 1946 in Italy and believe it or not still is!
-But this is not all about them, this is about the classic modified scooters from various manufacturers, because it is these ones that the fans modify the most…
+But its age is a lot older than that, in fact, when it comes to the Vespas it was originally manufactured in 1946 in Italy and believe it or not still is!
+But this is not all about them, this is about the classic modified scooters from various manufacturers because it is these ones that the fans modify and love the most…

 10 – FIRE!